 A number of experts in education, psychology, and educational management from Beijing Normal University, Northeast Normal University, the National Academy of Education Administration, the Beijing Institute of Education, Capital Normal University and others have been hired as consultants, examiners, editors-in-chief, co-editors, and lecturers for resource construction and teaching.

-The Public-service Management programme at OUC headquarters currently employs eleven full-time tutors, including ten who are faculty, and four with doctoral degrees; ten associate professors; and eight with overseas (visiting-scholar) experience.
+The Public-service Management programme at OUC headquarters currently employs twelve full-time tutors, including one professor, eight associate professors, one with the title of “Famous Teacher of Beijing Higher Education”, six of whom have doctoral degrees.
 The tutors at OUC headquarters are well versed in distance education, and have won national-level resource-sharing and teaching-achievement awards, Beijing teaching and teaching-materials awards, and nine OUC teaching-achievement awards; have gained three project approvals at and above the ministry level, and an award for a project involving collaboration among universities; and have earned seventeen OUC scientific-achievement awards.

 Programme resources include printed teaching materials, audio-visual materials, online courses and IP courseware; learning is supported in an all-round way.
 High-quality resources have been produced.
 The textbook Modern Education Management was incorporated into the national “11th Five-Year Plan” for regular higher education and its online resources into national resource-sharing for online education in 2014, while Curriculum and Instruction was named an OUC “quality online course” of the OUC system.